hetalrachh/EmployeeAPI/README.md

 		    deptname   VARCHAR2(20) NOT NULL
 		);

-7. REST API endpoints related to employee -
+7. REST API endpoints for employee -

    a.
 Adding a new employee -